Enjoy our list of Verona restaurants for the best local of food and wine – Buon appetito!

 A tasting at Bacco Wine Bar could be the highlight of your entire trip.
 It’s a teeny tiny little space that bubbles with character and happiness.

-Set up your wine tasting there through Sara and Virginia – Franc doesn’t speak English, so make sure you get his great stories via their translation.
+Set up your wine tasting there through Sara and Virginia – Franco doesn’t speak English, so make sure you get his great stories via their translation.
 Then, visit him often during your Verona travel – for a tiny shop, he packs in the wine!

 Find it!
 Vicolo Santa Maria in Chiavica, 3/B, Verona